ResultadosDigitais/linkedin/README.md

 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Make sure your test doesn't just check of instance of LinkedIn::Mash :smile:.
+* Make sure your test doesn't just check of instance of OldLinkedIn::Mash :smile:.
 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)